The Exorcist universe in order

 USER SCORE 6

-Our journey begins in the distant past.
+Our story starts way back when.
 Dominion: Prequel to the Exorcist, directed by Paul Schrader, explores the early life of Father Merrin, portrayed by the legendary Max von Sydow.
-This film takes a philosophical approach to the origins of the evil Merrin will later face.
-Picture deserts, excavations, and the first signs of Pazuzu.
-Though released after Exorcist: The Beginning, Dominion is set earlier, making it your official starting point.
-If you enjoy the "forbidden archaeology" vibe and a slow build-up of suspense, this is a must-watch.
+The movie looks at the beginnings of the evil that Merrin will face later in a philosophical way.
+Picture deserts, digs, and the first signs of Pazuzu.
+Though it came out after Exorcist: The Beginning, Dominion is set earlier, so it's your official starting point.
+If you're into the "forbidden archaeology" vibe and a slow build-up of suspense, this is a must-watch.

 Exorcist: The Beginning

-Renny Harlin's take on the same prequel storyline offers a higher budget and a more visually dynamic approach.
-While the story mirrors Dominion, the tone shifts to more action and jump scares, with less introspection.
-It's a fascinating case of "two directors, one script, two completely different films."
-For completionists, this film is essential to your marathon, if only to compare the differences.
-You'll delve deeper into the role of Pazuzu and witness Merrin's first real confrontation with demonic forces.
+Renny Harlin's take on the same prequel storyline has a higher budget and a more visually dynamic approach.
+The story is similar to Dominion, but the tone is more action-oriented with more jump scares and less introspection.
+It's a really interesting example of "two directors, one script, two completely different films."
+If you're a completionist, this film is a must for your marathon, just to see the differences.
+You'll learn more about the role of Pazuzu and see Merrin's first real confrontation with demonic forces.

 The Exorcist (1973)

 Next up is the masterpiece.
-William Friedkin's The Exorcist is not only the centerpiece of this marathon but also a cornerstone of horror cinema.
+William Friedkin's The Exorcist is the main attraction of this marathon, and it's a classic of horror cinema.
 Everything is executed flawlessly: the atmosphere, the slow build-up, the iconic tubular bells, and the performances of Ellen Burstyn, Linda Blair, and Jason Miller.
-This is where the infamous Regan spider-walk scene originates.
-It's where Merrin and Karras confront their demons both literally and figuratively.
-The Washington D.C. exorcism, the Georgetown staircase, the creeping fear this film defines your marathon.
-And yes, crank up the volume when those bells begin.
+This is where the famous Regan spider-walk scene comes from.
+It's where Merrin and Karras face their fears, both literally and figuratively.
+This film is the perfect addition to your marathon, with its scenes of the Washington D.C. exorcism, the Georgetown staircase, and the creeping fear.
+And yes, turn up the volume when those bells start ringing.

 Exorcist II: The Heretic

-The atmosphere shifts dramatically here.
+The mood changes big time here.
 Exorcist II: The Heretic is wild, experimental, and... well, different.
 Director John Boorman presents a psychedelic take on exorcism, telepathy, and Regan's inner world.
 Louise Fletcher, Richard Burton, and Kitty Winn star in this film, which, despite its reputation as one of the strangest sequels, has achieved cult status.
-For true die-hards and lore collectors, it's a fascinating chapter.
-Think Lamashtu lore, spiritual journeys, and a glimpse into life after the exorcism events.
+For the true die-hards and lore collectors out there, it's a fascinating chapter.
+Picture Lamashtu lore, spiritual journeys, and a peek into life after the exorcism events.

 The Exorcist III: Legion

-Now, we return to basics.
-Exorcist III, based on William Peter Blatty's book "Legion," is a dark, psychological thriller with horror elements that keep you on edge.
-George C. Scott stars as Lt.
-Kinderman, with Brad Dourif delivering a chilling performance as Patient X. This film builds on the trauma of the first film and introduces the eerie Gemini Killer storyline.
-Less demon cursing, more existential horror, and one of the best jump scares in horror history.
-You can't skip this one.
+Now, we're back to basics.
+Exorcist III, based on William Peter Blatty's book "Legion," is a dark, psychological thriller with horror elements that'll keep you on edge.
+George C. Scott plays Lt.
+Kinderman, and Brad Dourif is on board as Patient X. This film takes the trauma of the first film to the next level and brings in the creepy Gemini Killer storyline.
+It's got less demon cursing, more existential horror, and one of the best jump scares in horror history.
+You've got to watch this one!

 The Exorcist (TV Series)

 Here's a surprising twist: the 2016 TV series isn't a reboot but a clever sequel to the original story.
-With Ben Daniels, Alfonso Herrera, and Ann Dowd, the series gradually reveals a massive lore that fans of the original film will appreciate.
+With Ben Daniels, Alfonso Herrera, and Ann Dowd, the series slowly reveals a huge lore that fans of the original film will love.
 It connects to the MacNeils, introduces new forms of possession, and offers a broader look at Catholic exorcism practices.
-It's a binge-worthy addition to the franchise with plenty of Easter eggs for attentive viewers.
+It's a must-watch addition to the franchise, with plenty of hidden details for anyone who pays close attention.

 The Exorcist: Believer

 The newest addition, directed by David Gordon Green, is a legacy sequel that revisits Regan's legacy.
 We follow Leslie Odom Jr. as Victor Fielding, whose daughter Angela and her friend Katherine become possessed.
-Ellen Burstyn returns as Chris MacNeil, emotionally anchoring this film to the original.
-Believer revisits classic themes of loss, faith, and confronting evil in a modern setting.
-With hints of more sequels, it's an essential conclusion to your marathon.
+Ellen Burstyn returns as Chris MacNeil, and her performance anchors this film to the original.
+Believer looks at classic themes of loss, faith, and facing evil in a modern setting.
+There are some hints of more sequels, so it's an essential conclusion to your marathon.

-Whether you're watching for the first time or refreshing your memory for Believer, this order ensures you experience all layers of The Exorcist story.
+Whether you're watching for the first time or refreshing your memory for Believer, this order ensures you experience all layers of the Exorcist story.
 From archaeological discoveries in Iraq to demonic confrontations in American suburbs, this is horror with depth.
-Silence your phone, dim the lights, and let those tubular bells play.
-The demons await.
+Put your phone on silent, turn down the lights, and let those tubular bells do their thing.
+The demons are waiting for you.